edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     // Transactions
     // Customer1 has an account with 110 cents in it.
     // Customer2 has an account with 90 cents in it.
     // Customer1 is going to send 10 cents to Customer 2.
-This will be a transaction because
+This will be a transaction
-    // we don't want the case to ever occur - even for a split second -  where one account
+    // because we don't want the case to ever occur - even for a split second -
-    // has sent money while the other has not received it yet.
-The operation must be atomic,
+    // where one account has sent money while the other has not received it yet.
-    // so we will use a transaction.

     // After the transaction is over, each customer should have 100 cents.